unfoldingWord/enhanced-word-aligner-rcl/src/components/EnhancedWordAligner.md

 // ############################################################

-const doAutoLoadCachedTraining = false; // Enable to automatically load previously cached training data const doAutoTraining = false; // Enable to automatically train models when content changes const suggestionsOnly = false; // When true, simplifies UI by removing clear button and adding suggestion label const trainOnlyOnCurrentBook = true; // Optimizes training by focusing on current book's alignment data.
+const doAutoLoadCachedTraining = false; // Enable to automatically load previously cached training data const doAutoTraining = true; // Enable to automatically train models when content changes const suggestionsOnly = false; // When true, simplifies UI by removing clear button and adding suggestion label const trainOnlyOnCurrentBook = true; // Optimizes training by focusing on current book's alignment data.
 This could improve suggestions if book is fully aligned, but will have no vocabulary from other books. const minTrainingVerseRatio = 1.1; // Protection ratio for incomplete book alignments when using trainOnlyOnCurrentBook.
 If a ratio such as 1.1 is set, then training will use a minimum number of verses for training from translation memory.
 This minimum is calculated by multiplying the number of verses in the book by this ratio